vitu1/sbx_WGS/README.md

 ## Options for config.yml
 threads (SPAdes, BWA, samtools): # of threads to use for running programs

-checkm_yml (optional): YAML file containing a sample:rank and sample:taxon dictionary for CheckM parameters (see example) rank is one of {life,domain,phylum,class,order,family,genus,species}
+checkm_yml (optional): YAML file containing a sample:rank and sample:taxon dictionary for CheckM parameters (see example);
+rank is one of {life,domain,phylum,class,order,family,genus,species};
 taxon is the taxonomic classification for the specified 'rank'

 taxid_yml (optional): YAML file containing a sample:TaxonID dictionary for reference genomes to be downloaded by ncbi-genome-download for comparison in QUAST